meatspaces/node-meatspace-leveldb/README.md

       keyId: ':1'
     });

-db is the path where your leveldb database is located.
+`db` is the path where your leveldb database is located.

-keyId is an optional value you can set to assign a key to a particular user id or identifier.
-If you are not running this for multiple users, skip changing this option.
+`keyId` is an optional value you can set to assign a key to a particular user id or identifier.
+If you are not running this for multiple users, skip changing this option (optional).

+`limit` is the number of records you want returned per page - defaults to 10 (optional).

 ### Create